QUESTION: What is Race For The Rescues?

 QUESTION: Can I race with my dog?

-ANSWER: Yes you can but it’s not a requirement.
+ANSWER: Yes, you can but it’s not a requirement.
 When you register you will see the races: 5K with dog, 10K with dog and 1K dog walk.
 Those three races allow dogs.
 Please make sure your dog is social in large groups of people and other animals, spayed neutered, on a secure leash at all times and you clean up after your pet.
 We DO NOT ALLOW retractable leashes.
 We have a strict "always on leash" policy due to permits.
 Kindly make sure your animal is in shape to do a 5K/10K.
 New environments and crowds can be stressful to some animals so please take that into consideration.

 QUESTION: Why does my dog need to be spayed or neutered to attend Race For The Rescues?

 ANSWER: This is a fundraising event for non-profit, no-kill animal welfare organizations.
 Our biggest goal is to end pet overpopulation.
 We don't condone owning a pet that is not spayed or neutered.
-Additionally, we don't want any behavioral issues to arise in the ring from a female dog that may be in heat or a male dog that is overly dominant.
+Additionally, we don't want any behavioral issues to arise from a female dog that may be in heat or a male dog that is overly dominant.
 If you need facts about why you should spay or neuter, please visit The Rescue Train’s "Why Spay/Neuter" page at www.TheRescueTrain.org.
-If you have an unaltered animal and need resources for free or low cost spay/neuter resources feel free to email us at email@example.com.
+If you have an unaltered animal and need resources for free or low cost spay/neuter resources feel free to email us at [email protected]

 QUESTION: Is this also a dog and cat adoption day?